-Designated Contact Information: To assist with missing persons incidents, each resident, through their Housing Contract is encouraged to identify a contact person or persons (separate from their Emergency Contact, though it may be the same person(s)) whom the institution shall notify within 24 hours of the determination that the student is missing.
-This information will be registered confidentially, be accessible only to authorized campus officials, kept separate from other Emergency Contact information, and it may not be disclosed, except to University officials in the event of an emergency.
+Designated Contact Information: To assist with missing persons incidents, each resident, through their Housing Contract is encouraged to annually identify a contact person or persons (separate from their Emergency Contact, though it may be the same person(s)) whom the institution shall notify within 24 hours of the determination that the student is missing.
+Students are advised that this information will be registered confidentially, be accessible only to authorized campus officials, kept separate from other Emergency Contact information, and it may not be disclosed, except to university officials in the event of an emergency.